marisarpo/horizons-week02/day4/3_momentum/README.md

 <sub>But **better** - look at that terrible contrast!
 Good thing we used that mask.</sub>

-By the end of this phase of this phase, you should have a dashboard with a pretty sweet full-screen background image that also tells you the time and current temperature outside.
+By the end of this part of this part, you should have a dashboard with a pretty sweet full-screen background image that also tells you the time and current temperature outside.

 [Bonus] Look into using `navigator.geoLocation` to automatically get our position and make the AJAX call.
 You'll have to use a different URL instead

-## Phase 4 - You know they say...
+## Part 4 - You know they say...
 "Love is friendship set on fire."

 Finally, we're going to be adding a quote of the day using the [TheySaidSo API](https://theysaidso.com/api/).